The New Data Stack for Flood Peril

 2. Building Footprint Geocoding

-When you’re ready for improved accuracy, move up to addressed building footprint data.
+Move up to addressed building footprint data.
 Our addressed building footprints capture every structure on the property.
-If the address that you are testing has a single building, then the building footprint advantage is that you can test the entire building against a flood zone.
-If the property has multiple buildings then you can test each building and come up with an individual risk assessment, or an aggregation based on the sum risk of all buildings.
+The building footprint advantage is that you can test the entire building against a flood zone.
+For multi-building properties you can assess each structure’s risk, or create an aggregated risk of all buildings.

 3. High Accuracy Ground Elevation